 Use Sensory Details

-Real-world examples make a eulogy memorable.
+Specific examples make a eulogy memorable.
 Instead of saying, "He was a great cook," say, "The house always smelled like his Sunday morning blueberry pancakes, even in the middle of the week."
-Sensory details trigger collective memories and increase audience engagement by 22 times.
+Concrete, sensory details help the audience picture the person and recall their own shared memories, which makes the tribute land far more powerfully than general praise.

 Common Mistakes to Avoid